awsdocs/aws-elemental-medialive-user-guide/doc_source/supported-formats.md

 # Supported Formats<a name="supported-formats"></a>

 AWS Elemental MediaLive supports specific formats in inputs and specific formats in outputs\.
-See [[ERROR] BAD/MISSING LINK TEXT](general-information-supported-formats.md) for a table that lists the supported captions formats, with a reference to the standard that defines that format\.
-This table specifies whether the format is supported as input or output or both\.
+See [General Information About Supported Formats ](general-information-supported-formats.md) for a table that lists the supported captions formats, with a reference to the standard that defines that format\.
+The table specifies whether the format is supported as input or output or both\.